byrage/init/README.md

 ## initialise

 Use `ruby initialise.rb` to run initialisation script.
-TODO : describe process setup and verify / change name of initialise.rb
+TODO : describe process setup and verify / change name of initialise.rb / installation list

 ## customize

 Use `ruby customize.rb` to run customizing script.
+TODO : this project contain my settings. if you wanna store your settings, ~~~.

 ## update settings